pprasitanond/mis3690-project/README.md

 3. After all of these steps are followed, run the app.py file through either the terminal or command prompt using this following command:
  <br/>step 1:  **export FLASK_ENV=development**
  <br/>step 2: **flask run**
-Then follow the link to the URL and start taking notes!
+<br/>Then follow the link to the URL and start taking notes!

+## Directions for Running Code on Cloud
+1. Simply follow the URL for the application : https://nodetaking.herokuapp.com/ and start taking notes!